 Indications for the use of negative pressure wound therapy (NPWT) are broad and include prophylaxis for surgical site infections (SSIs).
 Existing evidence for the effectiveness of NPWT on postoperative wounds healing by primary closure remains uncertain.

-To assess the effects of negative pressure wound therapy for preventing surgical site infection in wounds healing through primary closure.
+To assess the effects of NPWT for preventing SSI in wounds healing through primary closure, and to assess the cost-effectiveness of NPWT in wounds healing through primary closure.